Brian Dowling (presenter): Media career

+Also in 2023, Dowling and Gourounlian featured in a documentary titled Brian and Arthur's Very Modern Family and released a book titled Brian and Arthur's Modern Family: Births, Marriages, Deaths and Everything.

 Theatre

 Dowling has appeared in popular Irish Christmas pantomimes, at Dublin's Tivoli Theatre.
 In December 2008 – January 2009, he starred as the evil Captain Hook in Anthem Productions' presentation of Peter Pan.
 Since then, Dowling has had the new character "Bridie" created for him, appearing in 2009's Cinderella and 2010's Beauty and the Beast.